rasmushanning/pawnshop-go/README.md

 `make unittest`

 There also exists a suite of end-to-end-tests that test real world functionality.
-These tests are run sequentially to exactly simulate the steps in the assignment text.
+These tests are run sequentially to simulate a real use case.

 To run the end-to-end tests, simply run: